How Much is Too Much Cuddling?

-Let’s turn to the wonder drug, Oxytocin, to learn a bit more about cuddles.
-It’s true, our miraculous bodies produce the feel-good chemical oxytocin during sex, breastfeeding, touch, and cuddles.
+First, let’s turn to the wonder drug, oxytocin.
+Our bodies produce the feel-good chemical oxytocin during sex, breastfeeding, touch, and cuddles.
 The “bonding drug” creates attachment.
-Just as it bonds a woman to her baby to aid in the survival of the child, it bonds a mate to their partner for safety, trust, and reproduction.
+Just as it bonds a woman to her baby to aid in survival, oxytocin bonds a mate to their partner for safety, trust, and reproduction.

 Lust and Attraction

-The couples that come to my office talk about their decreased libido, how they are stressed from work, and can’t get out of their heads.
-All this may be true, but if we marry our chemistry lesson with Esther’s body of work “Mating in Captivity,” it could be terribly true that in fact “loving someone” is chemically different than “desiring them.”
+I’m also obsessed with author and therapist Esther Perel.
+She’s the sassy couples therapist famous for her work on intimacy, infidelity, and desire.
+The couples that come to my office talk about decreased libido and work stress.
+They also report that they “can’t get out of their heads”.
+If we marry our chemistry lesson with Esther’s body of work “Mating in Captivity,” it could be true that “loving someone” is chemically different than “desiring them.”

 What’s the Balance of Lust and Love?

 For more information on balancing your lust and love life, visit our couples sex therapy page.
-For more insight into “over togetherness” and how closeness can actually put the passion fire out, check out Esther Perel’s books and podcasts.
-As Ester puts it, “When there is nothing left to hide, there is nothing left to seek.”
+For more insight into “over togetherness” and how closeness can actually extinguish the passion fire, check out Esther Perel’s books and podcasts.
+As Esther puts it, “When there is nothing left to hide, there is nothing left to seek.”

 Marni Levy, MFT Counselor